 - Write it all down!

 After the session, write down your experience.
-During the session you will receive valuable feedback, and if you don’t write it down right after the session, the information could get lost.
+During the session, you will receive valuable feedback, and if you don’t write it down right after the session, the information could get lost.

 Because this concept has proven to be successful, we are going to organise Round Table Sessions in other cities in the Netherlands and Germany.
-If you want to be present at our Round Table Session as a startup or investor, please contact firstname.lastname@example.org to review the available time slots.
+If you want to be present at our Round Table Sessions as a startup or investor, please contact firstname.lastname@example.org to review the available time slots.